Close

 • Tick Collars: For dogs who love the outdoors, tick collars offer up to eight months of continuous protection, making them a great low-maintenance option.

-• Start with these tools: clean fine-point tweezers or a specially designed tick removal tool, latex gloves, and rubbing alcohol.
-Having everything ready makes the process smooth and stress-free.
+Start with these tools: clean fine-point tweezers or a tick removal tool, latex gloves, and rubbing alcohol.
+Having everything ready makes the process smoother.
+Have your dog sit or lie down in a well-lit area.
+Keep it calm with gentle petting.
+Check its fur thoroughly, especially around its ears, neck, paws, and tail.